A Visual Guide to All 37 Villains in the Batman TV Series

 SEASON 3 (EPISODES 2, 3)

-Siren, played by Joan Collins, begins her entrance into the world of Batman as a bit of a sidekick in The Riddler’s devious plan to take over Gotham City’s boxing game.
-By her second episode, however, the singing Siren makes a plan to uncover Batman’s true identity all by herself.
-Memorable for her beauty, luxurious outfits, and her ability to mesmerize men with her high-octave tunes, Siren makes an indelible mark on the series in the span of only two episodes.
+Siren, played by Joan Collins, began her entrance into the world of Batman as a bit of a sidekick in The Riddler’s devious plan to take over Gotham City’s boxing game.
+By her second episode, however, the singing Siren made a plan to uncover Batman’s true identity all by herself.
+Memorable for her beauty, luxurious outfits, and her ability to mesmerize men with her high-octave tunes, Siren made an indelible mark on the series in the span of only two episodes.

 28. LOLA LASAGNE (ETHEL MERMAN)

 SEASON 3 (EPISODES 4, 5)

 Despite the charming and talented Ethel Merman’s performance, Lola Lasagne was one of Batman’s least interesting and memorable villains.
 For one, her weapon of choice was the parasol.
 Secondly, she mostly played in the shadows of one of the show’s most memorable villains, The Penguin.
 If it weren’t for Ethel Merman, we might not remember Lola at all.

 Louie the Lilac, on the other hand, made a huge mark on Batman by being such a bright, colorful character (with such a recognizable face behind it) that two episodes are more than enough to make fans remember him.
 There’s a whole lot of Milton Berle himself in Louie’s demeanor, even down to the actor’s signature cigar, which is part of what makes the character (created specifically for the show) work.
 Louie the Lilac also went on to appear in five episodes of the animated series Batman: The Brave and the Bold.

 30. OLGA, QUEEN OF THE COSSACKS (ANNE BAXTER)